 Another approach is to focus on quality, not quantity.
 A high-quality truffle savored slowly will be more enjoyable than eating a king-sized Snickers.
 Whenever you eat a sweet dessert, eat it slowly and pay attention to how it tastes.
 Mindful eating leaves you more satisfied with less.

 The goal here isn’t to cut all the pleasure out of life.
-It’s simply to cut down on the sugar overload that most of us have grown accustomed to.
+It’s to cut down on the sugar overload that most of us have grown accustomed to.

 5. Don’t Bring It in the House

-This is my biggest weakness when it comes to sugar: If I buy a bag of candy intending to eat “just a bit” for a Friday night treat, it means the bag is in the house all next week.
-And if I see those dark chocolate Raisinets in the refrigerator come Monday, I’m going to grab a handful at lunch, and another handful after dinner.
+This is my biggest weakness when it comes to sugar: If I buy a bag of candy intending to eat “just a bit” for a Friday night treat, the bag is in the house all next week.
+And if I see those dark chocolate Raisinets in the refrigerator come Monday, I’m going to grab a handful at lunch and another handful after dinner.
 The bag is gone by Wednesday, and I’ve consumed roughly 190 grams of sugar I wouldn’t ordinarily have eaten.

 Just take it slow to start.
-You may have a lifetime of excessive sugar consumption, and your body and taste buds have grown accustomed to it – so break them in slowly to the new routine.
+You may have a lifetime of excessive sugar consumption, and your body and taste buds have grown accustomed to it.
+So break them in slowly to the new routine.
 Your body will thank you for taking your time, and you’ll be more likely to stick with your newfound eating habits.